yuvalmGS/gigaspaces-wiki-jekyll/xap97/indexing-overview.markdown

 ![data-access.jpg](/attachment_files/subject/data-access.png)
 {%endcolumn%}
 {%column width=90% %}
-When a space is looking for a match for a read or take operation, it iterates over non-null values in the template, looking for matches in the space.
+For read and take operations, XAP iterates non-null values that match template or SQLQuery criteria, returning matches from the Space.
 This process can be time consuming, especially when there are many potential matches.
-To improve performance, it is possible to index one or more properties.
-The space maintains additional data for indexed properties, which shortens the time required to determine a match, thus improving performance.
+To improve performance, it is possible to index one or more `@SpaceClass` properties.
+The Space maintains additional data for indexed properties, which shortens the time required to determine a match, thus improving performance.

 {%endcolumn%}
 {%endsection%}